Klaudioz/tf-docker-lb/README.md

 [![asciicast](https://asciinema.org/a/BknVZnVlfvwdXSlPd62zV85Ae.svg)](https://asciinema.org/a/BknVZnVlfvwdXSlPd62zV85Ae)

+You can run both environment at the same time.
+Both are isolated and using different docker networks.
+Also, you can create new folders for new environments using the module created.

 Bonus:

 If you want for example 5 web containers instead the default number of 2, just execute terraform apply in this way:

 `terraform apply -var instances_number="5"`

+Or you want to use a different version of nginx:

+`terraform apply -var nginx_image_version="1.17.6"`